alexcasalboni/aws-lambda-power-tuning/README.md

 })
 ```

-Alternatively you can use [CDK Patterns](https://github.com/cdk-patterns/serverless) to give us a pre configured project in either TypeScript or Python:
+Alternatively you can use [CDK Patterns](https://github.com/cdk-patterns/serverless) to give you a pre configured project in either TypeScript or Python:

 ```bash
 # For the TypeScript CDK version